A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure

-• Purge: The DSC cell should be purged with an inert gas to prevent oxidation of the sample.
+5. Purge with inert gas: Purge the DSC cell with an inert gas (e.g., nitrogen) to prevent oxidation of the sample and maintain a stable atmosphere.

 Significance

-DSC is a versatile technique that can be used to characterize a variety of materials, including polymers, metals, drugs, and food products.
-DSC can provide information about the thermal properties of a material, such as its melting point, glass transition temperature, and heat capacity.
-This information can be used to understand the structure and properties of a material.
+DSC is a versatile technique used to characterize a variety of materials, including polymers, metals, pharmaceuticals, and food products.
+It provides information on the thermal properties of a material, such as glass transition temperature (Tg), melting point (Tm), crystallization temperature (Tc), enthalpy of fusion, and specific heat capacity.
+This information aids in understanding material structure, purity, and stability, and is crucial in quality control and materials research.

 Share on: